 The unique effect of eutrophication variables on each taxonomic component also informs us about which of these variables likely have a direct effect on macrobenthic invertebrates without being modulated by natural variability.
 Indeed, benthic organisms can be affected by eutrophication directly through the toxicity of inorganic nitrogenous compounds like ammonium, nitrites and nitrates (Jessen et al., 2015).
 Our results indicate that high NH4+ concentrations seem to have a very small negative effect on total macrofauna density while NOx toxicity could explain the strong unique effect of eutrophication on SR and M-AMBI, and both NH4+ and NOx toxicity could be responsible for the very weak unique effect of eutrophication on macrobenthic communities.
 These results are probably also linked to indirect effects high eutrophication levels can have on macrobenthic communities via increased water turbidity and sediment bio-geochemistry modifications (e.g. anoxic superficial sediments (Zilius et al., 2015)).
 Indeed, water NH4+ and NOx concentrations in excess can be the sign of highly eutrophic lagoons (Souchu et al., 2010).
-Overall, experimental work on a few well-selected species and populations sampled in lagoons presenting different levels of natural variability would greatly improve our understanding of the effect of eutrophication on lagoon benthic invertebrates via inorganic nitrogenous compound toxicity, as previously done for freshwater and marine organisms (Alonso and Camargo, 2006; Boardman et al., 2004; Camargo et al., 2005).
+Overall, experimental work on a few well-selected species and populations sampled in lagoons presenting different levels of natural variability would greatly improve our understanding of the effect of eutrophication on lagoon benthic invertebrates via inorganic nitrogenous compound toxicity.
+Even trough marine animals appear to be less sensitive to nitrate than freshwater animals, nitrate toxicity to benthic invertebrate increases with increasing nitrate concentrations and exposure times (Alonso and Camargo, 2006; Boardman et al., 2004; Camargo et al., 2005) Nitrate toxicity may also increase with decreasing body size, water salinity, and environmental adaptation.
+In lagoon environments, where organisms are often smaller in size, this could also be of importance.